vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

     }
 ```

-First, let's document the PathVariable.
+Let's start with the PathVariable.
 That means that id of the person is passed in the URL as `/persons/{id}`.

 ```java{7}
 @Test